hyperspy/exspy/doc/user_guide/eds.rst

 that provides high-precision X-ray line energies and related atomic data.
 XrayDB is maintained actively and includes the most accurate and up-to-date values based on modern measurements and calculations.

-**Internal database**: A built-in database containing X-ray line energies derived from the `NIST X-Ray Form Factor, Attenuation and Scattering Tables <https://www.nist.gov/pml/x-ray-form-factor-attenuation-and-scattering-tables>`_.
+**Chantler2005 database**: A built-in database containing X-ray line energies derived from the `NIST X-Ray Form Factor, Attenuation and Scattering Tables <https://www.nist.gov/pml/x-ray-form-factor-attenuation-and-scattering-tables>`_.

 The choice of database affects the reference energies used for X-ray line identification, peak fitting,